Financial information and support

 Emergency payment

 If you're arriving here under the Homes for Ukraine scheme, we'll give you an emergency payment when you arrive at the property.
 This is to help you to buy essential items in the first few days after arriving at the property.
-We may make subsequent payments in some circumstances.

 Your host must not charge you rent.